 Yoga is a natural at story telling.
 Partially because of my love for writing, the metaphors behind the poses are what drive me to keep practicing.
 Every time I do yoga, a storyline unfolds, both informative of, and formative to, my life off the mat.
-Yoga feels like a visceral representation of life in that moment - a sort of roadmap or visual guide to the external environment and my body’s consequential reactions.
+Yoga feels like a visceral representation of life in that moment - a visual guide of the my body’s reactions to the external environment.

 The breath certainly reflects the mind, which yoga helps us to become aware of.
 If thoughts are busy or chaotic, often the breath is shorter and jagged.
 If the mind is still and peaceful, the breath is fluid and whole.
 Similarly, if my life is going through a rough patch, that will manifest in my practice: tears hit like a truck in pigeon, I may wobble and fall out of balance poses that usually come easily, I may feel weak and shake in boat pose.
 Stress manifests via lower back pain.
 Anger manifests via raised body temperature.
 Stagnancy manifests via fidgety restlessness.
 Lately, as I’m working through some fascinating (albeit new and wildly uncomfortable) symptoms of trauma, I don't practice with my back to the room’s exits or to other people.
 I no longer close my eyes in Shavasana.
 Feeling safe is something I consciously think more about, and vulnerability seems to come with a whole new set of dangers.

 In an effort to re-learn that it is safe to open up to people - and to de-stigmatize this under discussed topic - I’m being fairly candid with peers that I’m going through a strange and complicated grieving process.
 I’m healing from various layers of relationship abuse, working on how to hold myself accountable for my own unhealthy behaviors and habits, and committed to re-wiring my brain to both give and receive the love all beings deserve.